siudeer/airspace-hugo/exampleSite/content/english/_index.md

     SIU Carbondale campus to understand their movement and share them with SIU community.
-    The GPS collars allow transmission of locations to servers that visualize animal movement, in almost real-time, allowing researchers and biologists to access an animal’s locations without disturbing or recapturing the animal.
-Check out our maps of each individual deer! '
+    The GPS collars allow transmission of locations to servers that visualize animal movement, in almost real-time, allowing researchers and biologists to access an animal’s locations without disturbing or recapturing the animal. '
   image: images/examp5.gif
   button:
     enable: true